 For Individuals

-- Legal Work and Residency: Work in Germany’s dynamic economy with access to healthcare, education, and housing via a German work visa ICT.
+- Legal Work and Residency: Work legally in Germany’s strong economy with access to healthcare, education, and housing via an ICT work visa.

-- Family Reunification: Bring spouses and children under 18, with spouses able to work without restrictions.
+- Family Reunification: Bring your spouse and children under 18.
+Spouses can work in Germany without restrictions.

-- Schengen Mobility: Travel visa-free in the Schengen Area for up to 90 days in 180 days (work restricted to Germany).
+- Schengen Mobility: Travel visa-free across the Schengen Area for up to 90 days within any 180-day period (note: work is limited to Germany).

 For Employers

-- Global Talent Mobility: Transfer key employees to Germany, approved by the Federal Employment Agency.
+- Global Talent Mobility: Legally transfer key staff to your German branch with approval from the Federal Employment Agency.

 Eligibility for a Germany ICT Permit